Melissa Gilbert: Career after Little House

-Dancing with the Stars

 In March 2012, Gilbert joined the cast of celebrity contestants on season 14 of Dancing with the Stars.
 She was paired with Maksim Chmerkovskiy.
 During week four's show, while dancing the Paso Doble, she fell and hit her head on Maksim's leg and suffered a mild concussion and was taken to a hospital.
 She went home to recuperate, but returned to continue in the competition.
 In week eight of competition, she was eliminated, finishing in fifth place.